 How Do I Know If I Need A Root Canal?

 A crack in the tooth or a tooth with a cavity, if left untreated can cause the infection to reach the pulp of the tooth.
 But how you are going to know that your pulp is infected and you need a root canal.
-If you wonder when to get root canal, the following are the signs that indicate that you may need a root canal:
+If you wonder when to get a root canal, the following are the signs that indicate that you may need a root canal:

 - Your gums become tender or swollen